-Along the Ashley River are a series of magnificent plantations that can be visited, as well as north along the highway towards Georgetown, where the grounds of Boone Hall Plantation are the main attraction.
+Along the Ashley River are a series of magnificent plantations that can be visited, and some gems can also be found north along the highway towards Georgetown, where the grounds of Boone Hall Plantation are the main attraction.
 A majestic oak avenue leads to the estate that has been the model for several films including Gone With the Wind and North and South.
 The original slave quarters and cotton gin house can be visited along with the classic mansion, all furnished and decorated to look as they would originally have looked when the house was built.

 Middleton Place was largely destroyed during the Civil War, but the south wing has been restored and houses an impressive collection of silver, historic documents, furniture and paintings.
 The plantation's gardens are the oldest landscaped gardens in the country, designed in 1741, and the estate also boasts stableyards filled with heritage breeds of cows, goats, pigs and chickens.
-The ornamental lakes are surrounded by the gardens are home to roaming peacocks and other farm animals.
+The ornamental lakes and surrounding gardens are home to roaming peacocks and other farm animals.